 In this section, we depict graphically the relationships the corporation has with trade associations, federations, advocacy groups and other third parties who may be acting on their behalf to influence climate change policy.
 Each of the columns above represents one relationship the corporation appears to have with such a third party.
 In these columns, the top, dark section represents the strength of the relationship the corporation has with the influencer.
 For example if a corporation's senior executive also held a key role in the trade association, we would deem this to be a strong relationship and it would be on the far left of the chart above, with the weaker ones to the right.
 Click on these grey shaded upper sections for details of these relationships.
 The middle section contains a link to the organization score details of the influencer concerned, so you can see the details of its climate change policy influence.
 Click on the middle sections for for details of the trade associations.
 The lower section contains the organization score of that influencer, the lower the more negatively it is influencing climate policy.

 Climate Lobbying Overview: Anglo American has expressed top-line support for climate action and the energy transition in 2021, and appears supportive of the integration of green hydrogen into the energy mix in 2022.
-However, the company also appears to support a sustained role for coal in the energy mix, contrary to IPCC guidance, and has opposed some reforms to the Australian Safeguard Mechanism in 2022.
+However, the company also appears to support a sustained role for fossil gas in the energy mix, and has opposed some reforms to the Australian Safeguard Mechanism in 2022.

 A detailed assessment of the company's corporate review on climate policy engagement can be found on InfluenceMap's CA100+ Investor Hub here.